TheVinhLuong102/Le2LeJosEv3-Gripp3r/README.md

-# Lego2LeJosEv3-Gripp3r
+# Le2LeJosEv3-Gripp3r
-This is the LEGO® Mindstorms EV3 **Gripp3r Robot** example program in the Java programming language that uses a Java Implementation of _LEGO® Mindstorms EV3 Programming Blocks (icons)_ on LeJOS EV3.
+This is the LEGOÂ® Mindstorms EV3 **Gripp3r Robot** example program in the Java programming language that uses a Java Implementation of _LEGOÂ® Mindstorms EV3 Programming Blocks (icons)_ on LeJOS EV3.

-You can find the building instructions and the LEGO® icon-based program of the _Gripp3r Robot_ in the LEGO® icon based (LabView-based) Programming Environment (Home Edition).
-You can download the LEGO® Programming Environment at https://www.lego.com/en-us/mindstorms/downloads/download-software (or one of the other language pages).
+You can find the building instructions and the LEGOÂ® icon-based program of the _Gripp3r Robot_ in the LEGOÂ® icon based (LabView-based) Programming Environment (Home Edition).
+You can download the LEGOÂ® Programming Environment at https://www.lego.com/en-us/mindstorms/downloads/download-software (or one of the other language pages).

 You can also find the building instructions of the Gripp3r robot at https://www.lego.com/en-us/mindstorms/build-a-robot/gripp3r (or one of the other language pages).